nsidc/ms2gt/00README.txt

 that fix250 is specified with correct chanfile and ancilfile specifications.
 Fixed error messages in extract_valid_scans.pro and fixed modis_ancillary_read.pro so that it works with MOD021KM data.

+As of 0.13, a bug was fixed in mod02.pl that caused problems when tile_cols was equal to 1 but tile_rows was greater than 1.